Winter Roots Casserole with Cheddar & Thyme Dumplings recipe

-This deliciously vegetarian warming winter stew is packed with healthy vegetables, vitamins and fibre and topped with indulgent cheesy dumplings – the perfect pick-me-up for cold grey days
+This deliciously warming winter stew recipe is packed with healthy vegetables and topped with indulgent cheesy dumplings,

 - Chantenay Carrots 250g